Add This Site:

 I'd say you're safe to pick any two swatches and combine them with a creamy or chalky white.

-You could also dream up successful house paint color ideas from the top three, middle three, or lower three color swatches.
+You could also dream up successful exterior paint color combinations from the top three, middle three, or lower three color swatches.

 Whatever you do, add white accents with a liberal hand!